-Join the Fruitmarket’s Research and Interpretation Curator Ruth Bretherick to discuss time in the context of Tacita Dean’s work.
-There will be a small amount of reading to do in advance, provided when you book.
+Join a discussion of speed in the context of Emma Hart’s new work at The Frutimarket Gallery.
+There’s a small amount of reading to do in advance, provided when you book.

 About the exhibition

 London based artist Emma hart (b.1974, London) makes sculpture, photography, film and installation.
 Her work is often badly-behaved and messy, challenging assumptions and stereotypes in its quest to be something to which everyone can relate.
 We are delighted that Hart accepted our invitation to make this, her first exhibition in scotland, and responded with a body of entirely new work, which we are showing alongside the major recent installation Mamma Mia!, made as part of the Max Mara art Prize for Women which she won in 2016.